gauthamkrishna-g/Intelligent-Bus-Stop-Recognition-System/README.md

 ✔ We focused on using low-resolution images to achieve the same result while not compromising on our accuracy.

-For more details for data, contact [Gautham Krishna](https://www.linkedin.com/in/ggauthamkrishna) or [Ateendra Ramesh](https://www.linkedin.com/in/ateendra-ramesh-065b26142/).
+For more details about the data, contact [Gautham Krishna](https://www.linkedin.com/in/ggauthamkrishna) or [Ateendra Ramesh](https://www.linkedin.com/in/ateendra-ramesh-065b26142/).

   Steps for running the Intelligent Bus Stop Recognition System: